AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 Please note that you can only pay your hotel bill as follows:

-Responsible for the content: Association Managing Director Gabriele Leitner
+Responsible for content: Professional Association Managing Director Mag.
+Gabriele Leitner